 Everyone may know Breckenridge, but the neighboring town of Silverthorne just off of exit 205 holds some even more amazing activities from outdoor adventures to breweries and festivals.
 These 24 things to do in Silverthorne will provide fun times for all interests.
 Check them out now…

 1. Go to summer concert at Lake Dillon Amphitheater

-The newly finished Lake Dillon Amphitheater is one of the most popular weekend destinations for all of Summit County.
+The Lake Dillon Amphitheater is one of the most popular weekend destinations for all of Summit County.
 From Friday through Sunday in the summer, this lakefront venue hosts a number of great concerts.

 The ambiance alone is enough of a reason to stop by, even without attending an event.
 This open air theater delivers panoramic views of the Tenmile & Gore Range mountains above the deep blue Dillon Reservoir.